 Posters

 Are you a rock and roller?
 Then posters of your favorite bands are the way to go!
-Posters can be attached to almost any type of wall and are 100% customizable so that no room will look alike – plus, you get to pick your favorites.
+You can attach posters to almost any type of wall and are 100% customizable so that no room will look alike – plus, you get to pick your favorites.

 Posters might not look right for the dining room or living room, but they are a good choice for a teenager’s room or the basement.